How to Use T-Cut and When Not to

 Is it safe?

-T-Cut is safe to use, however there are precautions that you should take which will be listed on the label of the bottle.
+T-Cut is a safe option for removing scratches from a car, however there are precautions that you should take which will be listed on the label of the bottle.
 First and foremost, you must wear suitable gloves as repeated exposure to skin may cause dryness and cracking.
-Furthermore, vapours may cause drowsiness and dizziness, so the scratch remover should only be used in well-ventilated areas.
+Furthermore, vapours may cause drowsiness and dizziness, so the car scratch remover should only be used in well-ventilated areas.

 Can it be used on plastic headlights and window glass?